-When you cite a full text article retrieved from a library database, some citation styles require you to cite the database name and/or a URL.
-Here’s how Webster’s most-used citation styles address this issue:
+When you cite a full text article retrieved from a Webster University Libraries database, some citation styles require you to cite the database name and/or a URL.
+Here’s how the University's most-used citation styles address this issue:

-Be sure to check the appropriate citation guide for how to properly format the citation in the style required for your assignment.
+Be sure to check the citation guide for how to format the citation required for your assignment.

 Business Source Complete, our largest business and management article database, offers primarily scholarly, peer-reviewed journal articles from a variety of publications.
 It is often the best place to start searching for articles.

-Search the Journal / magazine / newspaper A-Z list to discover if the periodical you seek is one of more than 25,000 titles available full-text online or from the library in print.
+Search the Journal / magazine / newspaper A-Z list to discover if the periodical you seek is one of more than 80,000 titles available full-text online or in print from the library.

 The following databases may provide a different focus for your search.
 You might use them in addition to Business Source Complete (above).